unl-nimbus-lab/SwarmPlanner/README.md

 # swarmplanner
 A browser-based tool for managing swarms

-# To use the application as is:
+# To use the application:

 `git clone <this repository>`